Generative Manifold Distillation: Aligning Restoration Trajectories with Natural Image Prior: Background

-Another strategy explicitly learns a realistic degradation model~\cite{wolf2021deflow}, enabling the synthesis of training data that more closely mimics real-world degradations.
-However, accurately modeling the full spectrum of complex, real degradations remains an extremely challenging task.
-To simplify the problem, recent variants~\cite{pham2024blur2blur,wu2024id} aim to convert out-of-distribution degradations into in-distribution ones, thereby reducing the domain gap.
-While effective, these methods are ultimately limited by the expressiveness of the original restoration backbone and introduce additional computational costs during the inference stage.
+Another strategy explicitly learns a realistic degradation model~\cite{wolf2021deflow} to synthesize training data, or converts out-of-distribution degradations into in-distribution ones prior to restoration~\cite{pham2024blur2blur,wu2024id}.
+Alternatively, post-processing methods like DeSRA~\cite{xie2023desra} detect and delete generated artifacts after restoration.
+However, modeling complex degradations remains challenging, and region-based artifact deletion does not actively adapt the model to the target domain.
+In contrast, GMD performs a global, offline manifold projection to adapt the model to new OOD domains without test-time post-processing or extra inference latency.

-Despite progress, existing unsupervised domain adaptation methods remain highly task-specific due to their domain-dependent designs~\cite{chen2024unsupervised, liu2025learning, cheng2025unpaired}.
-There is a growing need for a more general, model-agnostic approach that can adapt pre-trained restoration models across diverse degradations.
+Despite progress, existing UDA methods remain highly task-specific and data-restrictive~\cite{chen2024unsupervised, liu2025learning, cheng2025unpaired}.
+There is a growing need for a general, model-agnostic approach that can adapt pre-trained restoration models using \emph{strictly low-quality (LQ) target observations}, without requiring any target-domain HQ data or architectural modifications.